ianmacartney/discord-slack-bridge/README.md

   in discordBot.js, maybe `unhandledMessageUpdate` would be useful?
   If you do that, send a PR please 🙏.

+## Search indexing

+This repository also includes a cron job that ensures the appropriate discord threads are indexed into Algolia for use in search.
+By default, this job scans every minute for updated threads that may be eligible for indexing.

+Don't worry!
+By default nothing is being indexed.
+But... what if you want to start indexing in your installation?
+Here's how it's done:

+1. Add ALGOLIA_API_KEY to the deployment environment
+2. Set a boolean field called `indexForSearch` to `true` on any channel records that are appropriate.
+Typically this will just be the support forum channel.
+3. To reset the thread index scanning cursor, go into the `threadSearchStatus` table and update the `indexedCursor` number field to 0.
+This will ensure all threads get re-scanned for indexing eligibility

+After that, any new or updated discord threads in the appopriate channel(s) will be added to the Algolia index within a minute.
+If you ever change the document structure, or for any other reason want to trigger a complete re-indexing of Algolia, just repeat step (3) above and set the cursor back to zero.

 ## Extras

 It has some code to handle slash commands, interactions, etc.